kwparker/CS62-Final-Project/README.md

 <img src="https://github.com/user-attachments/assets/051638b0-8737-4b99-b8d5-e9410c79afe8" width="700" alt="Course list displayed for registration" />
 <img src="https://github.com/user-attachments/assets/23eb59c9-be72-4052-896c-a29705a16c66" width="650" alt="Courses successfully added" />

 Select courses by entering the number shown next to each listing.
 Courses are added to the athlete's schedule instantly.
+The image of courses above shows only a small portion of the courses that will show up when using this feature.

 ---